 A typical incoming class at Saba is approximately 90 students.
 This makes it possible for Saba to maintain small classes and close student-teacher interaction.
 This is substantially different from other medical schools, particularly other schools located in the Caribbean, that are increasing their class sizes and subjecting their students to large, impersonal classroom experiences.

 Saba University School of Medicine is committed to providing facilities that support efficient, effective learning.
 We offer a modern anatomy lab and a full complement of well-equipped classrooms and auditoriums with the latest multimedia technologies.
 The entire campus is wireless.
-First semester students live in comfortable dorms just minutes away from the classrooms.
+First semester students live in comfortable dorms adjacent to campus.